MariusVolkhart/mariusvolkhart.github.io/_posts/2023-03-26-Diagnosing-More-Java-Disk-IO.md

 {% include toc %}

 # The Basics
 The general approach to instrumenting IO operations is to wrap the real implementation with the instrumentation.
-The JDK does this through bytecode manipulation, rewritting the bytecode for framework classes shortly after they are loaded.
+The JDK does this through bytecode manipulation, rewriting the bytecode for framework classes shortly after they are loaded.
 Bytecode manipulation is also used by the [JMC Agent] `javaagent`.
 An alternative, but easier to understand approach is to write a plain Java wrapper implementation that delegates to the real implementation for actual IO.
 Fortunately, this isn't as hard as it may seem.

 ## FileSystemProvider
 The NIO [`FileSystemProvider`] SPI was introducedIn Java 7 as a more flexible approach to writing File IO code.
 It is possible to write a custom implementation that delegates actual IO operations to the JDK's `FileSystemProvider`, but wraps them with instrumentation logic.
 By setting the `java.nio.file.spi.DefaultFileSystemProvider` property prior to JVM startup, we can ensure that all `FileSystem`s throughout the JDK use our custom implementation.